 Schizophrenia And Autism: Neurodivergence And Comorbidities

-Schizophrenia has been extensively studied over the years, and researchers have found several mental illnesses that may be comorbid with the condition, including neurodevelopmental conditions like autism spectrum disorder (ASD) and attention-deficit hyperactivity disorder (ADHD).
+Schizophrenia has been extensively studied over the years, and researchers have found several mental health conditions that may be comorbid with the condition, including neurodevelopmental conditions like autism spectrum disorder (ASD) and attention-deficit hyperactivity disorder (ADHD).

 Because there can be a higher rate of people with schizophrenia living with autism, some have wondered whether these conditions could be intrinsically connected and to what extent.
 Understanding the connection can be a step toward further understanding neurodiversity and the unique challenges certain individuals might face.
 Treatment for schizophrenia often includes doctor-prescribed medication, while difficulties associated with ASD may be addressed with various accommodations.
 Therapy can be helpful for both disorders.